EconomyLens.com

 The price of silver topped $50 an ounce for the first time since 1993.. ©AFP

-London (AFP) – The price of silver hit a three-decade high on Thursday as investors kept flocking to safe havens amid geopolitical and economic uncertainty, but gold eased off a record run.
+New York (AFP) – The price of silver hit a multi-decade high on Thursday as investors kept flocking to safe havens amid geopolitical and economic uncertainty, while gold eased off a record run.
 Stock markets, meanwhile, were mixed as traders weighed a slew of issues: massive AI investments, corporate results, US interest rates, the US government shutdown, political turmoil in France, and a Gaza ceasefire deal.
-The price of silver topped $50 an ounce for the first time since 1993 in the wake of sister safe-haven gold soaring to record highs.
-The metal hit $50.0341, while gold retreated after hitting a record above $4,000 an ounce on Wednesday.
+The price of silver topped $50 an ounce, attaining levels not seen since 1980, according to Bloomberg.

 Related

+The surge comes in the wake of sister safe-haven gold, which retreated after hitting a record above $4,000 an ounce on Wednesday.
 “I think it’s a catch-up effect,” John Plassard, head of investment strategy at Cite Gestion Private Bank, told AFP.
 He cited concerns about the US economy, prospects of more interest rate cuts by the Federal Reserve this year, and worries about France’s debt.
-“What’s also happening — and this is what gave silver an extra boost — is that we’ve started hearing talk of a shortage of silver,” Plassard said, noting that the metal is used for industries such as solar panels as well as an investment asset.
-Gold and silver are seen as safe haven investments in times of uncertainty.
+“What’s also happening — and this is what gave silver an extra boost — is that we’ve started hearing talk of a shortage of silver,” Plassard said, noting that the metal is used as an investment asset as well as for industries such as solar panels.
+Gold and silver are seen as safe-haven investments in times of uncertainty.

 Tokyo – Nikkei 225: UP 1.8 percent at 48,580.44 (close)